 Matthijs van Gaalen is a partner who has built a practice where he works with lenders to cost-effectively and efficiently advance mid-market financing transactions.

-Innovative, resourceful and forward-thinking, Matthijs brings a pioneering energy to his portfolio lending practice.
+Innovative, resourceful, and forward-thinking, Matthijs brings a pioneering energy to his portfolio lending practice.
 His practice is unique in that it benefits from the application of a proprietary management system he helped bring to fruition called LendR, which offers clients a unique approach to the automation and management of commercial lending portfolios.
-Matthijs’ ability to author the logic and coding for the automation of legal documents allows for timely and effective technological developments.
+His ability to author the logic and coding for the automation of legal documents allows for timely and effective technological developments.

-Prior to joining Gowling WLG, Matthijs worked at another top-tier corporate law firm in Toronto and Dubai, where he concentrated on financial services, as well as restructurings, international trade and regulatory matters.
-He worked on files that were governed by Canadian, British, American, UAE and free zone law.
+Prior to joining Gowling WLG, Matthijs worked at another top-tier corporate law firm in Toronto and Dubai, where he concentrated on financial services, as well as restructurings, international trade, and regulatory matters.
+He worked on files that were governed by Canadian, British, American, UAE, and free zone law.

 Before launching his legal career, Matthijs owned and operated an export company that sent aftermarket parts from China and the US to Ecuador, and managed a commercial office furniture company.
-In 2010, he travelled to China on a business trip to find suppliers and subsequently navigated applicable laws and regulations in order to import transport trucks, agricultural machinery, motors and replacement parts into Ecuador.
+In 2010, he travelled to China on a business trip to find suppliers, and subsequently navigated applicable laws and regulations in order to import transport trucks, agricultural machinery, motors, and replacement parts into Ecuador.

 While in these positions, Matthijs brought the same creative energy that he brings to his legal practice every day.
-Over the course of his tenure, he led initiatives to overhaul the CPC's governance mechanisms through a number of impactful revisions to its governing documents – including its nomination rules, code of conduct, membership revocation rules and electoral district association constitution.
+Over the course of his tenure, he led initiatives to overhaul the CPC's governance mechanisms through a number of impactful revisions to its governing documents – including its nomination rules, code of conduct, membership revocation rules, and electoral district association constitution.